department-of-veterans-affairs/vets-design-system-documentation/src/_components/url-standards/redirects.md

 If you need to implement a redirect, a request must first be submitted to VA.gov Information Architecture.
 This request will ensure the redirect is valid and accurate, and will kick-off processes to ensure all internal links are appropriately updated.

 <a class="vads-c-action-link--blue" href="https://github.com/department-of-veterans-affairs/va.gov-team/issues/new/choose">Submit a Redirect or URL change issue on GitHub</a>

-<a class="vads-c-action-link--blue" href="https://depo-platform-documentation.scrollhelp.site/developer-docs/">Learn more about implementing redirects on the VA Platform documentation site</a>